-Nancy Bauman, M.D., is a pediatric otolaryngologist at Children's National Health System.
+Nancy Bauman, M.D., is a pediatric otolaryngologist at Children's National Hospital.
 She has authored more than 70 publications and eight book chapters and is recognized internationally.
 She reviews manuscripts for multiple otolaryngology journals and serves on the editorial board of the Annals of Otolaryngology, Head and Neck Surgery and ENToday.
 Dr. Bauman's research interests include the study of laryngeal reflex activity in infants and the role of gastroesophageal reflux in causing upper airway pathology, as well as vascular anomalies.
 She is studying the efficacy of propranolol versus prednisolone in hemangiomas of infancy.
 Her clinical and surgical interests include managing complex diseases of the larynx and tracheobronchial tree.
 Dr. Bauman is an advocate of a multidisciplinary approach to evaluating and treating patients with complex aerodigestive conditions.

-Charles Berul, M.D., is Division Chief of Cardiology and co-director of the Children's National Heart Institute at Children's National Health System.
+Charles Berul, M.D., is Division Chief of Cardiology and co-director of the Children's National Heart Institute at Children's National Hospital.
 He holds the Van Metre Companies Professorship in Cardiology.
 He was born in Washington, D.C., and raised in the area.
 Dr. Berul was the director of the Pacemaker Program at Children’s Hospital Boston, Harvard Medical School until coming to Children’s National Medical Center in 2009.
 Dr. Berul is a professor of Pediatrics at George Washington University School of Medicine.
 Dr. Berul is a fellow of the Heart Rhythm Society, the American Academy of Pediatrics, the American College of Cardiology, the Society for Pediatric Research, and the American Heart Association’s Council on Cardiovascular Disease in the Young.
 Dr. Berul has more than 150 publications in pediatric cardiology, is an invited speaker nationally and internationally and is an acknowledged expert in the area of pediatric cardiac electrophysiology.

 Daniel Casella, M.D., is an urologist at Children’s National Urology department and Positive Reevaluation of Urogenital Differences (PROUD) Clinic.
 His specialties include differences in sex development.